nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Definition:** Bioorthogonal catalysis refers to a chemical reaction that occurs within a living organism without interfering with or being affected by the biochemical processes of the organism.
 This type of catalysis is made possible by the use of artificial catalysts, such as transition metal complexes, that are specifically designed to operate in biological environments, facilitating the selective and efficient transformation of bioorthogonal chemical pairs.

-**Part-of-Speech:** Noun Phrase.
+the part-of-speech is  Noun Phrase.
 The term 'bioorthogonal catalysis' functions as a noun phrase in scientific discourse, indicating a specific type of reaction or process within the fields of synthetic chemistry and molecular biology.

 **Classification:** Bioorthogonal chemistry, Catalytic chemistry.
 It is classified under the broader category of bioorthogonal chemistry, which includes all reactions that do not interfere with biological systems, and within catalytic chemistry, which focuses on the acceleration of chemical reactions through the use of catalysts.